uva-cs/ugrads.cs/content/pages/capstone.md

 - The capstone coordinator is [Aaron Bloomfield](https://www.cs.virginia.edu/~asb), who will help guide students through this whole process.
 - CS 4970 will ***NOT*** be offered in the fall, nor will CS 4971 be offered in the spring; students can take the capstone research path (see below under "Capstone Research") or the alternative path described here.
 - All coordination will be through the [cs-capstone@virginia.edu](https://lists.virginia.edu/sympa/info/cs-capstone) email list, which anybody can subscribe to.
-That list will include reminders and notifications; all capstone-related material will be posted on this page ([http://ugrads.cs.virginia.edu/capstone](http://ugrads.cs.virginia.edu/capstone)).
+That list will only be for reminders and notifications; all capstone-related material will be posted on this page ([http://ugrads.cs.virginia.edu/capstone](http://ugrads.cs.virginia.edu/capstone)).
 - This alternative capstone path described here can be used by any BS CS major graduating before the end of 2021, including December 2021 graduations.
 - Students will still have to complete a project and write a technical report, as this is required to complete STS 4600.
 Details about this are described further below.
 Students will be provided with guidance as to how to write the proposals, abstracts, and technical reports at the appropriate times throughout the semester.
 - Graduating students will have to take 6 (six) CS electives, one of which will count in lieu of the 3 credits of capstone -- note that the number of credits required will remain the same (prior to this it was five electives and one capstone course; now it is six electives).